Do patients have to pay for clinical trials?

 What about paid clinical trials?

-- What costs will be covered by the sponsor?
+- What costs does the sponsor cover?

 - Will I be reimbursed for travel, meals, or childcare?
+If so, how?

 - If any insurance coverage is required, have other patients had issues getting their care covered?